AndReyJ07/My-own-YouTube/README.md

 # My-own-YouTube
-This is a YouTube's website prototype created by using JS and its frameworks
+This is a YouTube's website prototype created by using JS and its frameworks and local server